 Shortness of breath

-Shortness of breath often occurs in the second and third trimesters as the uterus expands and pushes up into the diaphragm.
+Shortness of breath is also a common occurrence in the second and third trimesters of pregnancy as the uterus expands and pushes up into the diaphragm.
 This pushing can compress the lungs – which can make you feel like you’ve been doing strenuous exercise when you’ve only just walked up the stairs.

-Shortness of breath can also be caused by the hormone progesterone, which increases during pregnancy.
+Increases in the hormone progesterone during pregnancy can also cause shortness of breath.
 High levels of progesterone cause pregnant women to breath more deeply and more often.
-Loss of residual capacity in the lungs also leads to a very common feeling of not being able to get a full breath usually worsening around 25-30 weeks.
+Loss of residual capacity in the lungs also leads to a very common feeling of not being able to get a full breath, usually worsening around 25-30 weeks.

-If you have severe shortness of breath (causing difficulty to speak in full sentences) or if it is accompanied by a fever of 100.4 and/or a dry cough, please call our office for more instructions and stay isolated to prevent transmission to other people in case you have been infected.
+If you have severe shortness of breath (causing difficulty to speak in full sentences) or if it is accompanied by a fever of 100.4 and/or a cough, please call our office for more instructions.
+Stay isolated to prevent transmission to other people in case you have been infected.

-While respiratory symptoms remain the most common, loss of appetite, abdominal pain and diarrhea are newly recognized symptoms of COVID-19.
+While respiratory symptoms remain the most common, loss of appetite, abdominal pain, and diarrhea are symptoms of COVID-19 as well.
 These symptoms can also be confused with normal pregnancy digestive issues caused by hormonal changes.
-A study from China shows that while we are finding gastrointestinal issues to be more common symptoms of COVID-19, it is rare for COVID-19 patients to have only GI symptoms without respiratory symptoms.
-(Only 7 out of 204 participants fell into this category.)
-If you are having both types of symptoms or if your GI symptoms worsen, please self-isolate and call our office.
+If you are experiencing new GI symptoms or if your GI symptoms worsen, please call our office.

 Take precautions and call us with questions